-Staff CPD has been listed as a key priority by the Jeddah Prep and Grammar School, and as staff are not all UK trained or have been out of the UK for the last five years, there is a need to provide them with training that is compliant with UK statutory guidance.
-It has been very difficult to get trainers over to Saudi Arabia, so training has been very costly as staff have had to leave the kingdom.
+Staff CPD had been listed as a key priority by the Jeddah Prep and Grammar School, and as staff are not all UK trained or have been out of the UK for the last five years, there is a need to provide them with training that is compliant with UK statutory guidance.
+It has historically been very difficult to get trainers over to Saudi Arabia, so training has been very costly as staff have had to leave the kingdom.

 How Tes Safeguarding is helping

-Staff at Jeddah Prep and Grammar School have now been using Tes Safeguarding for four months with their SLT and have just rolled it out to all staff, with a positive response.
+After four months using Tes Safeguarding with their SLT and having just rolled it out to all staff, Mark and his team received a really positive response.

-“These courses will ensure our staff are level 1 trained in safeguarding.
+“These courses ensure our staff are level 1 trained in safeguarding.
 Being able to set courses to mandatory, with set deadlines for completion, enables us to easily track how all our staff are doing and evidence any training when needed.”

-Staff have also been taking Mental Wellbeing in Children and Young People to get some much needed practical advice on how to support their students which is already being put to good use:
+Staff have also been taking Mental Wellbeing in Children and Young People to get some much needed practical advice on how to support their students which is being put to good use: